IEEEBerkeley/hope-www/pcb.rst

 - Project: 30%

 Labs are graded based on completing a successful checkoff.
 We encourage you to review your designs with peers because each student will have only 2 attempts at a checkoff for each lab.
+More information about project grading will be released later in the course.

 Attendance
 ----------